zzyzek/sandbox/chcha/README.md

 During the algorithm, $H(t)$ will only every be a snapshot of the lower hull for a snapshot of time $t$ and so, for example, can only ever be as big as the original point list.
-The event list, however, since it's the events of points being added or removed from the lower (2d) hull, can have points being added or removed more than once at various times.
+The event list, however, are the events of points being added or removed from the lower (2d) hull and can have points being added or removed more than once at various times.
-It turns out points can only ever appear maximum twice in the event list, bounding the event list by $(2n)$.
+It turns out points can only ever appear maximum twice in the event list, bounding the size by $(2n)$.

 Say we're in the bulk of the recursion.
 We assume we recursively have a snapshot of the lower left hull, $H _ L (t _ 0)$, and right hull, $H _ R (t _ 0)$ at $t _ 0 = -\infty$.